The 2025 edition! Highlights and types of decorations of the Sendai Tanabata Festival, the largest Tanabata Festival in Japan in Miyagi Prefecture.

 Kuzukago (waste basket): Cleanliness and thrift

-Fukinagashi (blowing stream) (Tanabata Festival) (a decoration with a kusudama, often seen at Tanabata festivals)...a thread of woven fabric offered to the weaver
+Fukinagashi (blowing stream) (Tanabata Festival) (a decoration with a kusudama, often associated with the Tanabata Festival).......a thread of cloth offered to the weaver.

 Message from the Sendai Tanabata Festival Office

 Sendai Tanabata Festival has been a traditional event since the time of Lord Date Masamune, the founder of the Sendai clan.
-Today, it is famous throughout Japan as one of the summer festivals in Tohoku, combining the elegance of the ancient Japanese star festival with the splendor of the decorations.
-We hope you will visit the festival.
+Today, Sendai Tanabata Festival is famous throughout Japan as one of the summer festivals in Tohoku, combining the elegance of the ancient Japanese star festival with the splendor of the decorations.
+We look forward to seeing you there.

 The excitement starts the day before the festival!
 Sendai Tanabata Fireworks Festival

-On August 5, the night before the festival, the annual Sendai Tanabata Fireworks Festival will be held.
+On August 5, the night before the Sendai Tanabata Festival, the annual Sendai Tanabata Fireworks Festival is held.
 This is also a very popular event.
 Let's make the "Sendai Tanabata Festival" more exciting by watching the fireworks, a summer tradition, before the festival!
 For more information, please visit the "Sendai Tanabata Fireworks Festival" website.

-The " JR East View Dynamic Rail Package " is a variable-price individual travel product sold exclusively through the Internet that allows you to choose your train and accommodations freely and make a reservation at once.
-Depending on the timing and conditions of your reservation, you may be able to save even on the day of departure at the earliest!
+The " JR East View Dynamic Rail Package " is a variable-price individual travel product available only on the web, which allows you to choose your train and accommodations freely and apply for them all at once.
+Depending on the timing and conditions of your application, you may be able to save even on the day of departure at the earliest!
 We also offer one-day trip plans!
-Please enjoy your own trip according to your schedule and purpose.
+Enjoy your own trip according to your schedule and purpose.

 Tags related to this article